The Gospel in Brief: Influence

 Austrian-British philosopher Ludwig Wittgenstein was profoundly influenced by The Gospel in Brief, which he described as a "magnificent work."
 After stumbling upon the book in a Polish bookstore, Wittgenstein carried the book around with him "constantly, like a talisman."
 He took the book with him into World War I, recommending it to fellow soldiers.
 Wittgenstein's enthusiasm about the book during this period was so great that he became known as the "man with the Gospels" among the soldiers.
 In a letter to Ludwig von Ficker, Wittgenstein wrote: "Are you acquainted with Tolstoy's The Gospel in Brief?
 At its time, this book virtually kept me alive...
 If you are not acquainted with it, then you cannot imagine what an effect it can have upon a person."Some modern scholars even hypothesize that the 12-part organization of The Gospel in Brief influenced the numbering layout of Wittgenstein's landmark philosophical work, the Tractatus Logico-Philosophicus.

 In popular culture

-In 2014, playwright Scott Carter wrote The Gospel According to Thomas Jefferson, Charles Dickens and Count Leo Tolstoy: Discord, a play that depicts Thomas Jefferson, Charles Dickens, and Leo Tolstoy stuck in purgatory together, as all three men wrote his own interpretation of a biblical text (Jefferson wrote The Life and Morals of Jesus of Nazareth and Dickens wrote The Life of Our Lord).
+In 2014, playwright Scott Carter wrote The Gospel According to Thomas Jefferson, Charles Dickens and Count Leo Tolstoy: Discord, a play that depicts Thomas Jefferson, Charles Dickens, and Leo Tolstoy stuck in purgatory together, as each of the three men wrote his own interpretation of the Gospels (Jefferson wrote The Life and Morals of Jesus of Nazareth and Dickens wrote The Life of Our Lord).
 In the play, the trio must come to a theological agreement before they are allowed to enter heaven.